Robert-van-Engelen/lisp/README.md

 ### Alternative: non-recursive mark-sweep garbage collection using pointer reversal

 Non-recursive mark-sweep with pointer reversal has the advantage that no additional memory (a stack) is required.
 This is especially important when the call stack size is limited in practice.
 After all, a failure in garbage collection is not recoverable.
 By constrast, recursion in Lisp `eval` pushes values on the Lisp cell stack and is therefore practically limited.
-When the Lisp stack is full a recoverable exception is thrown.
+When the Lisp stack is full a recoverable exception is thrown, but a failure in garbage collection is fatal when the stack is full.

 I couldn't find an acceptable example of a mark-sweep garbage collector using pointer reversal.
 After tinkering a bit with different variations of the same theme, I came up with the following algorithm and implementation that is both elegant and efficient: